n8n-io/n8n-docs/docs/reference/workflow.md

 ### Save Execution Progress

 This setting allows you to save the execution data of each node.
-By setting it to `Yes`, you can resume the workflow from where it stopped in case of error.
+By setting it to `Yes`, you can resume the workflow from where it stopped in case of an error.
 However, it may increase latency.

 ## Retry Failed Workflow Executions